Robotics-BUT/BPC-PRP/src/3_navigation/text/4_corridor_following.md

 ### Error Calculation

   - Define Error: The lateral distance between the robot’s position and the center line.
-  - Angle Deviation: If wall orientation is estimated use it to estimate the angular alignment of the robot relative to the corridor.
+  - Angle deviation: If wall orientation is available, use it to estimate the robot’s angular alignment relative to the corridor.
   - Combined Error: A weighted sum of lateral and angular errors.

 ### Control Algorithm